North America’s Premier Enduro Series

-Established in 2012 and based out of Crested Butte, CO, the Yeti Cycles Big Mountain Enduro presented by Shimano is the premier enduro series in North America.
-Over the past 7 years, BME has held major events throughout ColoRADo, Utah, New Mexico, Montana, the country of Mexico, and has managed other MTB projects in the western US.
-As the years have passed and the sport continues to evolve, the BME has consistently ranked amongst one of the top global enduro series attracting the best riders and media in the world, while staying true to the roots of mountain biking.
+Established in 2012 and based out of Crested Butte, CO, the Big Mountain Enduro presented by Specialized is the premier enduro mountain biking series in North America.
+Over the past 10 years, BME has held major events throughout Colorado, Utah, New Mexico, Montana, Arkansas, the Midwest and Mexico.
+BME has consistently ranked amongst the top global enduro series attracting the best riders and media in the world, while staying true to the roots of mountain biking.
 The foundation of BME is simple; offer authentic multi-stage Enduro events in unparalleled mountain biking destinations that fully support the riders, sponsors, the overall industry as a whole and the sustainable growth of Enduro racing.

 |YEAR||PRO MEN||PRO WOMEN|